-The Barbuda Council has five committees: Finance.
+The Barbuda Council has various committees: Finance.
 Works and General Purposes; Health, Social Welfare and Disaster; Tourism, Sports, Culture and Youth Affairs; and Agriculture, Land, Forestry, Fisheries, Coastal/Marine Protection.
-The council also has a board of education and training.
-Contact details for Barbuda Council are -

-The Council does not have a website but contributes information to barbudaful.net.
-Their full postal address for letters, proposals etc is: Barbuda Council, Codrington, Barbuda.
-Via St John's, Antigua, West Indies.
+The Council does not have a website but contributes this and other information to barbudaful.net.
+Their full postal address is: Barbuda Council, Codrington, Barbuda. via St John's, Antigua and Barbuda, West Indies.